Documentation Index

-Our MCP servers are the best way to explore what’s possible with our APIs, as it using complex APIs without prior knowledge, and comparing results.
+Our MCP servers are the fastest way to explore what’s possible with the Parallel APIs — you can use them without writing any code, and compare results across use cases before integrating at scale.
 The Parallel MCP Servers expose Parallel APIs to AI assistants and large language model (LLM) workflows, delivering high-quality, relevant results from the web while optimizing for the price-performance balance your AI applications need at scale.
 As can be seen in the following table, our MCPs can be useful for quick experimentation with deep research and task groups, or for daily use.| Use Case | What |

 |---|---|